The Circles - Book Two - Chapter 14 - Sunset on Osgiliath

 "Sir, he is but five."
 She turned and looked into the slaver's dark eyes.

-"The son of a beautiful mother," the slaver's deep voice rolled like distant thunder in her ears.
+"The son of a beautiful mother," Esarhaddon's deep voice rolled like distant thunder in her ears.
 "How lovely she is!" he reflected.
 "How fair is her skin; the blue of her eyes, like gems of turquoise!
 Such delicious frowning lips, which beg to be kissed until they gasp in rapture!"

 Goldwyn flushed, her eyes unable to meet his.
 "Sir, it is growing late.
 My sons should not miss their meal.
 Please allow us to go back."